 The army method is identified with the natural method.
 The most significant difference between the audio-lingual method and the natural method is its focal point of teaching.
 The natural method focuses on the learning of vocabulary, while the audio-lingual practice focuses on communication.

-Suggestopedia is a behaviourist theory developed by Georgi Lozanov, the Bulgarian psychotherapist in the 1970s.
-The method involves using the environment, music, decoratives, etc., for learning the language.
+Suggestopedia is a behaviourist theory developed by Georgi Lozanov, the Bulgarian psychotherapist, in the 1970s.
+It is listed in the method of teaching English and uses the environment, music, decorations, etc., for learning the language.

 - Deciphering